-If you are not using ice, do 10-20 gentle reps.
-If you’re using Ice-and-Stretch this usually releases nicely in 4-5 reps.
+If you are not using ice, do 10-20 very gentle reps.
+If you’re using Ice-and-Stretch, this usually releases nicely in 4-5 reps.

 Kneel on one knee.

 Some people use a pillow under the knee that touches the floor because they find this hurts the knee.
-It really isn’t the pressure.
+However, it isn’t the pressure.
 I know you don’t believe that.
 It’s the trigger point in the rectus femoris muscle.
-You can use the pillow if you like.
+But, you can use the pillow if you like.
 If you’d like some relief, rub a little ice or IcyHot on the middle of your thigh, just below the fold of the hip.
-You probably get relief in the knee.
+Usually, you’ll get relief in the kneecap.

-Make sure that you hip, pelvis and knee are all stacked in a straight line.
+Make sure your hip, pelvis, and knee are stacked in a straight line.

 Use a stationary object, like the chair in this picture, to stabilize your shoulders.
 Extend your arm so that the elbow is straight.
 You can use this as a reminder to keep your shoulders back.